xpetr2/document-maps/README.md

 ![Camera control UI](https://raw.githubusercontent.com/xpetr2/document-maps/master/src/assets/camera_controls.jpg "The camera controls")

 ## Selecting nodes
 To select a node you can simply click on it.
-This will defaultly colour in all the other nodes depending on their deviation from the calculated cosine distance.
+This will by default colour in all the other nodes depending on their deviation from the calculated cosine distance.
 You can refer to the deviation legend that appears.

 ![Deviation error indicator](https://raw.githubusercontent.com/xpetr2/document-maps/master/src/assets/deviation_error.jpg "The deviation error indicator")